How to Stop Shoes From Rubbing Achilles

 The method described above is ideal for fabric shoes.
 You might not want to freeze satin or suede shoes, though.
 Those are more susceptible to moisture damage.

-Read Also: How to Stretch Suede Shoes
+Read Also: How to Stretch Suede Shoes?

-How to Break in the Heel of a Boot
+How to Break in The Heel of a Boot

 Breaking in new boots can take some time.
 You might not want to wear them all day at first.
 If you leave the house in them, bring a backup pair of shoes to change into later.